erlang/otp/system/doc/reference_manual/documentation.md

   or not.
 This value is automatically set by the compiler and should not be set by the user.

-### Doc slogans
+### Doc signatures

-The doc slogan is a short text shown to describe the function and its arguments.
+The doc signature is a short text shown to describe the function and its arguments.
 By default it is determined by looking at the names of the arguments in the `-spec` or function.
 For example: